pwangy/Portfolio-Vanilla/README.md

 # Portfolio
-This portfolio was one of Technigo bootcamp's weekly projects.
+This portfolio build as one of Technigo bootcamp's weekly projects.

 Learning Objectives: